G-Marin/g-marin/README.md

   - 💻 &nbsp; Currently exploring Web Applications!
   - 🎓 &nbsp; Studying Computer Science with a minor in statistics and machine learning
-  - ✍️ &nbsp; Currently writing a machine learning paper in machine learning algorithms in medicine.
+  - ✍️ &nbsp; Currently writing a machine learning paper in machine learning algorithms in medicine and a soccer-data web app!
   - ⚽ &nbsp; Love all things soccer, games, technology, and physical fitness.
 </div>
 </div>